CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab24.md

    >**Tip:** If you see bounding boxes returned from the model that don't make sense, check the JSON confidence score and try increasing the confidence score filtering in your app.

+### Summary

+In this lab, you provisioned an Azure AI Vision resource and configured it in Azure Cloud Shell.
+You updated a Python application to integrate with the Vision SDK, enabling image analysis capabilities.
+You implemented features to generate captions, suggest tags, detect and locate objects, and identify people in images, gaining hands-on experience with building and testing a computer vision solution using Azure AI Vision.

+### You have successfully completed the Hands-on Lab!